PeterHackz/documentations/README.md

 # documentation
-some stuff that will help you get started with frida.
+some stuff that will help you get started with coding.

 ### [wiki](https://github.com/HaccerCat/frida-documentation/wiki)